postlight/parser/CONTRIBUTING.md

-       chore | does not effect the production version of the app in any way. deps | add, update, or remove a dependency. docs | add, update, or remove documentation. no code changes. dx | improve the development experience of lux core. feat | a feature or enhancement. can be incredibly small. fix | a bug fix for something that was broken. perf | add, update, or fix a test.
+       chore | does not effect the production version of the app in any way. deps | add, update, or remove a dependency. docs | add, update, or remove documentation. no code changes. dx | improve the development experience of mercury core. feat | a feature or enhancement. can be incredibly small. fix | a bug fix for something that was broken. perf | add, update, or fix a test.